 1 tsp Tabasco Pepper Sauce (more if you like)

 salt and pepper to taste

-In a a big pot add water and add peeled potatoes into bite sized pieces and add onions- boil them until tender- then drain most of the water and add the rest of the ingredients keeping a few cups of liquid in the pot.
+In a big pot add water and add peeled potatoes into bite-sized pieces and add onions- boil them until tender- then drain most of the water and add the rest of the ingredients keeping a few cups of liquid in the pot.